Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the electrical trade.

-Uses For Rope Lights
+Uses for Rope Lights

 - Accent lighting.
 This can be anything from lights installed in crown molding to lighting inside a curio or china cabinet.
-Hidden behind the front or just below the opt of the cabinet it will light up the contents very well.
+Hidden behind the front or just below the top of the cabinet it will light up the contents very well.

 - Under cabinet lighting.
-Dark areas on your kitchen counter tops?
-Consider some rope lighting tucked under the cabinet above; it will light the counter top below very well.
+Dark areas on your kitchen countertops?
+Consider some rope lighting tucked under the cabinet above; it will light the countertop below very well.